 “Eric Hofbauer has become a significant force in Boston’s improvised-music scene,” declares Stereophile’s David R. Adler.
 “His aesthetic evokes old blues, Americana, Tin Pan Alley, bebop, and further frontiers.
 There’s a rule-breaking spirit but also an impeccable rigor, a foundation of sheer chops and knowledge, that put Hofbauer in the top tier of guitarists,” he writes.

 Hofbauer, recognized in the 2019 and 2017 DownBeat Critics’ Poll for Rising Star – Guitar, is perhaps best known for his solo guitar work featured in a trilogy of solo guitar recordings (American Vanity, American Fear and American Grace).
 Of the trilogy, Andrew Gilbert of The Boston Globe writes, “No other guitarist in jazz has developed a solo approach as rigorous, evocative, and thoughtful as Hofbauer.
-His most recent solo release Ghost Frets, was described by Chris Haines of The Free Jazz Collective “as a real testament to Hofbauer’s musical style and vision…The playing is virtuosic throughout providing a real master class in creative solo performance.”
-Ghost Frets is a tribute to Hofbauer’s departed friend and frequent collaborator, Garrison Fewell, and features several Fewell compositions as well as pieces by diverse artists including Eric Dolphy, George Harrison, and the Psychedelic Furs!
+His 2016 solo release Ghost Frets, was described by Chris Haines of The Free Jazz Collective “as a real testament to Hofbauer’s musical style and vision…The playing is virtuosic throughout providing a real master class in creative solo performance.”

 Hofbauer received a Master’s degree from New England Conservatory and a Bachelor’s degree from Oberlin Conservatory.
-Hofbauer teaches jazz theory, artist portfolio, chamber ensembles, a solo repertoire class, as well as guitar lessons as part of the graduate program in Jazz and Creative Music at the Longy School of Music at Bard College.
+Hofbauer is the chair of the Jazz and Contemporary Music Dept. at Longy School of Music of Bard College where he teaches jazz theory, artist portfolio, chamber ensembles, solo repertoire class, and guitar lessons.
 For over 20 years he has taught jazz history at Emerson College.
 Hofbauer has also been visiting professor at Wellesley College, and faculty at Clark University and the University of Rhode Island.
 In 2009, he was honored with the Massachusetts Cultural Council Artist Fellowship in Music Composition.

 Masterful Bostonian guitarist Eric Hofbauer has made something of a personalized speciality in the rare and difficult realm of solo guitar work as heard on his trilogy of albums, American Vanity, American Fear and American Grace (read the complete 4 star review)